jbanday808/Terraform-Full-Course-Aws/lessons/day10/code/DEMO_GUIDE.md

    terraform output all_instance_ids
    terraform output all_private_ips
    ```
-   Shows: Arrays of all IDs and IPs
+   Output: arrays of IDs and IPs

 7. **Test in console** (interactive):
    ```bash